Angatar/kubectl/README.md

 <h4 id="TipsAnchor"></h4>

+#### Super fast setup
 It might be useful to create a command alias for your shell so that you can use this docker container as if kubectl binary was in your system $PATH.
+For a simple rapid local setup you can copy paste the following line in your prompt (assuming $HOME/.kube/congfig file is accessible to the current user) :
 ```sh
 alias k='docker run --rm -ti --user $(id -u):$(id -g) -v $(pwd):/files -v $HOME/.kube/config:/.kube/config d3fk/kubectl'
 ```